pankayaraj/ICML_2024_RLHFPoisoning/README.md

 ## Gradinet projection based poisoning

-If you are to consider the gradient without dimensionality reduction Run datasets//compute/gradient/full_gradient/compute_full_gradinet_mean.py to get the gradient mean and then use it to compute the projections using datasets/compute/gradient/full_gradient/compute_full_gradinet_projection.py
+If you are to consider the gradient without dimensionality reduction then run datasets//compute/gradient/full_gradient/compute_full_gradinet_mean.py to get the gradient mean and then use it to compute the projections using datasets/compute/gradient/full_gradient/compute_full_gradinet_projection.py

-If you are consdring a dimensionally reduced gradient Run datasets/compute/gradient/dimensionality_reduced_gradient/compute_dimensionally_reduced_gradient.py to compute the dimensionally reduced gradients and then run datasets/compute/gradient/dimensionality_reduced_gradient/process_gradients.py to compute the projected gradient dataset
+If you are consdring a dimensionally reduced gradient then run datasets/compute/gradient/dimensionality_reduced_gradient/compute_dimensionally_reduced_gradient.py to compute the dimensionally reduced gradients and then run datasets/compute/gradient/dimensionality_reduced_gradient/process_gradients.py to compute the projected gradient dataset

 Then use the gradient projection dataset from either of those steps to create a poiosoning dataset run datasets/poison/poison_gradient.py